POptUS/MINQ/README.md

 The current version is minq8.
 - The m-file version of `minq8` is available:
   - as the gzipped tar file [minq8.tar.gz (for Matlab 8; 255K)](https://arnold-neumaier.at/software/minq/minq8.tar.gz).
   - in this repository from the [m/minq8](https://github.com/POptUS/MINQ/tree/main/m/minq8) directory.
 - The m-file version of `minq5` is available:
   - as the gzipped tar file [minq5.tar.gz (for Matlab 5; 48K)](https://arnold-neumaier.at/software/minq/minq5.tar.gz).
   - in this repository from the [m/minq5](https://github.com/POptUS/MINQ/tree/main/m/minq5) directory.
+- The python version of `minq5` is available:
+  - in this repository from the [py/minq5](https://github.com/POptUS/MINQ/tree/main/py/minq5) directory.

 ## References
 The primary reference for the original source is: http://arnold-neumaier.at/software/minq/